Title

 The Cooperative Development Authority establishes guidelines for the registration of new cooperatives, promoting self-reliance and economic development while ensuring compliance with legal requirements and viability standards.

-The policy of the State is to foster the creation and growth of cooperatives as practical vehicles for promoting self-reliance and harnessing people power towards the attainment of economic development and social justice.
+The State aims to foster the creation and growth of cooperatives as practical vehicles for promoting self-reliance and harnessing people power toward economic development and social justice.

-Fifteen (15) or more natural persons who are Filipino citizens, having a common bond of interest and residing or working in the intended area of operation, are required for the registration of a primary cooperative.
+At least fifteen (15) or more natural persons who are Filipino citizens, have a common bond of interest, and are residing or working in the intended area of operations.

-At least twenty-five percent (25%) of the authorized share capital must be subscribed by the members and at least twenty-five percent (25%) of the subscribed share capital must be paid upon registration.
+At least 25% of the authorized share capital must be subscribed, and at least 25% of the subscribed share capital must be paid upon registration.

-The required documents include: four (4) copies of the Economic Survey; four (4) copies of the duly notarized Articles of Cooperation and approved By-Laws; four (4) copies of the Treasurer's Affidavit regarding share capital subscription and payment; four (4) copies of the bonds for accountable officers; and the registration fee.
+Four (4) copies of the Economic Survey; Four (4) copies of duly notarized Articles of Cooperation and approved By-Laws; Four (4) copies of the Treasurer's Affidavit (subscription and payment percentages and amount received); Four (4) copies of the bonds required for accountable officers; and the registration fee payable to CDA in cash or postal money order.

-The by-laws of a cooperative must include a provision allowing members of existing cooperatives of the same type within the same area of operation to be members of the proposed cooperative, unless they resign from the former cooperative.
+Yes, provided the by-laws include a provision allowing dual membership for members of existing cooperatives of the same type within the same area of operation, unless they resign from the former cooperative.

 Analyze Cases Smarter, Faster